liskin/work.lisk.in/about.md

   circles around your 10x devs.
 If you don't, I might as well take an unpaid vacation.

-  The consequence of this is that a full-time 9 to 5 arrangement probably won't work for either of us.
+  The consequence of this is that a full-time 9 to 5 arrangement won't work for either of us.

 * Long, boring all-hands “meetings” (actually presentations) drive me crazy (literally).
 If effective written communication isn't part of your company